shannonjmtan/engrclubs/README.md

 stem from WebBlocks, a submodule leveraged by this framework.
 They are not necessary if one plans simply to use the WebBlocks source compiled as is, but they are highly recommended within the ECTA workflow given the power of SASS.

+NOTE: Use of WebBlocks requires access to the WebBlocks project, as it is checked out in this repository as a Git submodule.

 ### Installation